 - Let the mixture stand for 5 minutes.

-- Stir in sifted flour and the beaten egg.
+- Stir in egg and sift in flour.
 Fold all ingredients together until combined.

 - Pour into prepared loaf tin and scatter over brown sugar.